numerique-gouv/meet/README.md

-# Impress
+# Meet

-Impress prints your markdown to pdf from predefined templates with user and role based access rights.
+Meet is a simple video and phone conferencing tool, powered by [LiveKit](https://livekit.io/).

-Impress is built on top of [Django Rest Framework](https://www.django-rest-framework.org/) and [Vite.js](https://vitejs.dev/).
+Meet is built on top of [Django Rest Framework](https://www.django-rest-framework.org/) and [Vite.js](https://vitejs.dev/).

 ## Getting started